scusi/secureShare/README.md

 * datadir:	is the path to the directory where uploaded data is stored The data directory will be created if not existing and filesystem permissions allow so.
 * usersfile:	is the path to the yaml encoded file that holds information about the users.

-## Releases

-Precompiled binaries for various operating systems and architectures can be found unter [releases](https://github.com/scusi/secureShare/releases/)

 ## Design Principles